asmeurer/blog/posts/playing-with-swift-and-spritekit/index.md

 same.
 If we up this time, there will be a smooth "lag" where the node catches up to the touch.
 Because the movement always happens in the same amount of time, it will move faster if the finger is farther away.
-This gives the squares a nice "frictioney" effect, which is quite nice.
+This gives the squares a nice "frictioney" effect with some springiness to it, which is quite nice.

 ```swift
 override func update(currentTime: CFTimeInterval) {